Search

 Basic Drumming How To

 The book I recommended earlier takes you through 6 lessons to begin building your skills.
-It that in the rock drumming style.
+It does that in the rock drumming style.
 But understand, before, I mentioned rock drumming as being a style of music.
 Here I am referring to a style of drumming.
 Rock drumming is the foundation of all drumming, along with jazz drumming.
-These two styles are one style (or drumming in general).
-But the division of the two styles helps in the early stages of drumming development.
+These two styles are one style (or integrated drumming in general).
+However, distinguishing between the two styles through division aids in the initial phases of drumming growth and skill development.
+This is the first step in the process of how to get into drumming.
+Understanding this division/integration.

 As the beginner starts to learn the basics of rock and jazz drumming, then rudiments become the next step.